bluekvirus/Stage.js/implementation/HOWTO.md

 #### What's a Context?

-A *Context* is a special named *View* object. *Context*s only appear on the application's context region (each application can have only 1 such region).
+A *Context* is a special named *View* object. *Context*s only appear on the application's navigation region (each application can have only 1 such region).
 If you have more than 1 *Context*s defined, they will automatically swap on the context region in response to the navigation event.
 You will not have more than 1 active *Context* at any given time.

 A *Context* can also guard itself from being viewed by certain user by utilizing the `guard` property (a function) before switched to in navigation.
 This is good for automatically jumping to other contexts if the targeted one requires authenticated user in session.